GPUOpen-Tools/radeon_gpu_profiler/docs/source/EventTiming.rst

 within the group, showing the time taken for that group to complete work.

-Control on this pane is similar to the Wavefront occupancy pane.
-Zooming can be done by clicking on the zoom buttons or selecting a region with the mouse and clicking on ‘Zoom to selection’.
-‘Zoom to selection’ will also zoom in on an event if the line for that event is selected in the table.
-If zoomed in, dragging is also possible using the same method described previously.
+Zoom settings on this pane are similar to the Wavefront occupancy pane.
+More information can be found under the :ref:`Zoom Controls<zoom_controls>` section.

 \ **Grouping modes**